 Based on our preclinical studies, we believe that gene therapy is a promising approach to treating retinal diseases, particularly those that are inherited, and that our suprachoroidal injection technology can enhance the benefits of this approach.
 Multiple, peer-reviewed publications have also validated a suprachoroidal gene therapy treatment approach.
 Our work in this area includes suprachoroidal administration of therapeutic transgenes and non-viral vector gene therapy.
 Our preclinical proof-of-concept studies utilizing suprachoroidal delivery of marker genes using DNA nanoparticles have shown the potential for suprachoroidal administration to deliver genes.
-We plan to present this data at a medical conference in the second quarter of 2021.
+We believe that companies with specific gene therapy expertise will be able to advance these programs more rapidly.
+Therefore, in keeping with our strategic approach to focus on small molecule suspensions, we have decided to consider additional development and commercialization partners for gene therapy.